Skip to main content

 • 🪪Bring valid government-issued photo ID; some agencies accept fingerprint cards mailed in for processing.

-Fingerprinting services for Fort Thomas, Kentucky residents are available through the local police department and authorized third-party providers in Campbell County.
+Fingerprinting services for Fort Thomas, Kentucky residents are available through local police (where present) and authorized third-party providers in Campbell County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
 Contact the Fort Thomas Police Department or the Campbell County Sheriff's Office for scheduling, fees, and required documentation.
 The Kentucky Attorney General or state police may also process fingerprint-based background checks.

 Frequently Asked Questions

 Property records for Fort Thomas, Kentucky are maintained by the Campbell Property Valuation Administrator's Office and the Campbell County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Campbell County, including parcels in Fort Thomas.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Campbell County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kentucky counties provide online property record searches through their county websites.
-For in-person requests, visit the Campbell County offices at the county courthouse.
 The Campbell County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Fort Thomas, Kentucky residents are available through both county and state offices.
 The Kentucky Cabinet for Health and Family Services, Vital Statistics, located in Frankfort, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kentucky.
 Orders can be placed online, by mail, or in person.
 Locally, the Campbell County Clerk's office issues marriage licenses and maintains marriage records for Campbell County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.